blkflth/blkedn/README.md

 - ``Super+PrtSc`` is a normal screenshot, and requires you to paste the image elsewhere afterwards.
 - ``Super+Alt+PrtSc`` will screenshot the entire active window and save to the ``~/Pictures/Screenshots`` folder.

-- It is possibile to configur niri to block out certain windows/programs when screenshotting and screenrecording.
+- It is possibile to configure niri to block out certain windows/programs when screenshotting and screenrecording.

 - By default at time of writing, hitting ``Enter`` on  an alread-open program in ``Vicinae`` after you bring it up with ``Super+Space`` will focus on that program's window.